List of Sanrio characters: Cinnamoroll (2001)

-In the Toei Animation anime Usahana: Dream Ballerina (ウサハナ: 夢見るバレリーナ, Usahana: Yumemiru Ballerina) from 2006, Usahana dreams of becoming a ballerina.

 Pandapple (2002)

 Pandapple (パンダップル, Pandappuru) is a panda character who is drawn wearing a red apple hat and a shirt.
-Pandapple is often depicted accompanied by a caterpillar.
-Per official profiles his birthday is June 2.
-In 2010 The New York Times described Pandapple and the character Spottie Dottie as "flops" for the Sanrio corporation in terms of popularity.
+Pandapple is often depicted accompanied by a caterpillar named Imomushi.
+According to official character profiles, his birthday is June 2, he was born in Shanghai, China, and he moved to southern California.
+In 2010, The New York Times described Pandapple and the character Spottie Dottie as "flops" for the Sanrio corporation in terms of popularity.

 Charmmy Kitty (2004)

 Charmmy Kitty (チャーミーキティ, Chāmīkiti) is a white Persian cat character that is depicted as Hello Kitty's pet.
-She resembles Hello Kitty but has more cat-like behavior and features.
-According to Sanrio's profile, Charmmy Kitty was a gift from Hello Kitty's papa, and since her real birthday is unknown, they celebrate the day Hello Kitty received her, 31 October.
+She resembles Hello Kitty, but she has more cat-like behavior and features.
+According to Sanrio's profile, Charmmy Kitty was a gift from Hello Kitty's papa, and since her real birthday is unknown, they celebrate the day Hello Kitty received her, October 31.
 She is described as docile, obedient and fond of shiny things.
 Her necklace holds the key to Hello Kitty's jewelry box.
-Charmmy Kitty and Hello Kitty's pet hamster Sugar were created in 2004 when the popularity of pets went up in Japan.
-The characters were aimed at the teenage market.
-Designed by Yuko Yamaguchi who has been the lead designer of Hello Kitty since 1980.
-Her name comes from the word "charm".
+Charmmy Kitty and Hello Kitty's pet hamster Sugar were created in 2004 when the popularity of pets went up in Japan in an attempt to appeal to the teenage market.
+She was designed by Yuko Yamaguchi who has been the lead designer of Hello Kitty since 1980.
+She also has a younger sister named Honey Cute, a smaller Persian cat with light pink fur.

 Sugarbunnies (2004)

 The Sugarbunnies (シュガーバニーズ, Shugābanīzu) are twin rabbit characters Shirousa (シロうさ, Shirousa) and Kurousa (クロうさ, Kurousa) who are depicted making sweets and pastries.
-According to official character profiles they were both born on May 26 and live in the fictional magical world of Bunniesfield.
+According to official character profiles, they were both born on May 26 and live in the fictional magical world of Bunniesfield.
 They were designed by Kazumi Fukasawa (深沢和美).
+Due to the success of the franchise, Sanrio created more sets of rabbit twins who each specialize in their own jobs.

 In 2007, Sanrio created an anime series based on the franchise which aired on TV Tokyo and Kids Station on April 3, 2007, and ended later that year with 27 episodes.
 After the anime's success, the series gained two sequels in 2008 (Sugarbunnies: Chocolat!) and in 2009 (Sugarbunnies: Fleur), each having 27 episodes.

-After the success of the franchise, Sanrio created more rabbit twins who each specialize in their own jobs, see Sugarbunnies characters.